Jak57/documentation/libvpx.md

     * When the actual bitrate significantly exceeds the target bitrate, the encoder resizes frames to a smaller resolution.

 14. unsigned int rc_scaled_width
+    * Internal coded frame width.
+    * If spatial resampling is enabled this specifies the width of the encoded frame.
+    * Specifies the width to which the encoder scales the input video frames, in conjunction with rc_scaled_height, for adaptive resolution adjustment.
+    * Optimizes bitrate, bandwidth, and computational resources by adjusting the width of the video frames.

 15. unsigned int rc_scaled_height
+    * Internal coded frame height.
+    * If spatial resampling is enabled this specifies the height of the encoded frame.

 ---
 16. unsigned int rc_resize_up_thresh
+    * Spatial resampling up watermark.
+    * This threshold is described as a percentage of the target data buffer.
+When the data buffer rises above this percentage of fullness, the encoder will step up to a higher-resolution version of the frame.

 17. unsigned int rc_resize_down_thresh
+    * Spatial resampling down watermark.
+    * This threshold is described as a percentage of the target data buffer.
+When the data buffer below this percentage of fullness, the encoder will step down to a lower-resolution version of the frame.

 18. **enum vpx_rc_mode rc_end_usage**
     * Rate control algorithm to use.
     * VPX_VBR: Variable Bit Rate